 The organic certification application and recordkeeping process is not easy.
-AgriSecure is the only service provider ready and able to help you reduce the headaches and stress of getting certified.
+AgriSecure recommends working with an Organic Consultant to reduce the headaches and stress of getting certified.

 How do you insure an organic crop?
 Are crop insurance options available?

 You can insure your organic crop.
-AgriSecure always recommends that you secure crop insurance for your transition and organic crops as part of your risk management plan.
+It is highly recommended that you secure crop insurance for your transition and organic crops as part of your risk management plan.

 Organic crop insurance can create an attractive and profitable floor.
-Choosing the one best suited for your farm will require an agent with knowledge of organic crop insurance. and AgriSecure can help you with that.
-We have partnerships with FBN Crop Insurance and also the Lockton Group, and can work through the decision process with you.
+Choosing the one best suited for your farm will require an agent with knowledge of organic crop insurance, and an Organic Consultant can help you with that.

 What nutrients can I use while transitioning to organic acres?

 A key focus during your transition period will be improving the fertility of the land previously used to grow conventional crops.
 Organic farmers primarily rely on poultry litter, manures, and other approved naturally-mined elements for soil nutrients.
 However, you need to ensure any products, including fertility, applied meet the standards for organic production.

 During your transition to organic and after your certification, your Organic Systems Plan (OSP) must document the products you plan to use on your farm.
 An Organic Consultant can work with you to understand which products are appropriate for transition, what documentation is required, and (when the time is right) get the required approval from the certifier.

 What crops should I plant during my farm’s transition to organic?